What is ProjX?

 How much funding can I get?

-The maximum funding that the ProjX team can provide per team is projected to be $250 for the summer and $500 for the school year.
+The maximum funding that the ProjX team can provide per team is $500 for longer batches and $250 for shorter batches.

 How do I apply for funding?